 Our 2016 Collaborative was a great success!
 Thank you to all the folks who joined me and made it an amazing experience for all involved.
 Our “train-in” in San Juan with foster caregivers of dogs slated for transport and rehoming opened a lot of eyes to the benefits of training with food.
-Plans for 2017’s trip is already in the works.

-One of the ways to improve the lives of dogs is to learn how to train humanely and efficiently.
+One of the ways to improve the lives of dogs is to learn how to train well.
 We can help their owners and caregivers communicate more clearly and effectively with dogs.
 Dogs who learn to respond to a few simple cues are more likely to remain in their homes and be treated as treasured members of the family.
 The better we are as trainers the easier it will be for dogs to learn.

 A visit to Puerto Rico would not be complete without having the opportunity to learn more about its unique environments, fascinating history, and varied cultures.
 Explore historic San Juan, spend a night in a tropical rainforest, stroll along pristine white sand beaches and visit one of the world’s finest bioluminescent bays.
-Join us to learn more about force-free training practices and participate in this exciting adventure or if you are a trainer, come share your skills & knowledge.
+Join us to learn more about humane and efficient training practices and participate in this exciting adventure or if you are a trainer, come share your skills & knowledge.
 We will be offering free or low cost training sessions in unique locations so you will experience the islands’ diversity.